siyamsarker/elastic-apm-quickstart/README.md

   - **Output**: Shows the top 20 indices by size, data stream information, and a list of APM-related indices older than 15 days.

 - **`cleanup-old-indices.sh`**:
-  - **When to use**: Use this script to manually delete indices older than 15 days or to test cleanup logic.
-By default, it runs in dry-run mode (no actual deletion).
-Enable actual deletion by editing the script to remove the safety exit and uncomment the deletion logic.
+  - **When to use**: Use this script to manually delete indices older than 15 days. **⚠️ WARNING: This script permanently deletes data** - review indices with `disk-usage-monitor.sh` before running.
   - **Usage**:
     ```bash
     ./cleanup-old-indices.sh
     ```
-  - **Output**: Lists indices older than 15 days and simulates deletion (in dry-run mode).
+  - **Output**: Lists and deletes indices older than 15 days.

-**Note**: Always review the output of `disk-usage-monitor.sh` before enabling deletion in `cleanup-old-indices.sh` to avoid accidental data loss.
+**Note**: Always review the output of `disk-usage-monitor.sh` before running `cleanup-old-indices.sh` to avoid accidental data loss. **The cleanup script will permanently delete data without confirmation.**

 #### Three Ways Data Can Be Deleted